Kasper Bjørke: DJ

 As a DJ Kasper Bjørke is travelling the world, playing legendary venues like Le Bain, Output (New York), Fabric (London), Rex Club, Social Club (Paris), Electric Pickle (Miami), Panorama Bar, Kater Holzig, Watergate, (Berlin), D Edge (São Paulo), Gewölbe (Cologne), Kong, Charlie (Münich), Hive (Zurich), Culture Box (Copenhagen), and festivals like Sonar Reykjavik, Roskilde Festival, Calvi On The Rocks, Brooklyn Electronic Music Festival, Trailer Park Festival, Montreaux Jazz Festival, Iceland Airwaves Festival and many more.

 For two years (2012–2013), Kasper hosted his own radio show “4/4” on Danish national radio DR P6 Beat, playing everything from techno to disco and New Wave classics.

 Management

 Right from the beginning of his musical career Kasper Bjørke has also been working in various positions behind the scenes as A&R, artist manager and all around music entrepreneur.
 He discovered, developed and signed the artist Oh Land during the 4 years he built the label roster of indie label Fake Diamond (where he also signed artists like Complicated Universal Cum, The Late Great Fitzcarraldos, Darkness Falls, Peder, Kim LAS, Bon Homme etc.), but in 2011 Kasper decided to focus fully on artist management and his own studio releases.
 He has been personal manager for Trentemøller since 2008 and also co-manages the Danish band Reptile Youth.

-Private life
+Personal life

 Kasper Bjørke lives in a spacious apartment in an 1889 building, designed by Danish architect Ole Boye, in Copenhagen Frederiksberg with his partner Fie Paarup and their son.